Back to Projects

 An Idea Whose Time Has Passed?

 When I first saw the Oberheim digital 2-voice keyboard schematic, my reaction was, 'This looks do-able' -- because I immediately saw that the number of ICs could be reduced and the wiring simplified.
-(Yeah, I know...a PIC or other microcontroller could do it even simpler, but I know me: I'd get so involved with the journey I'd lose sight of the destination -- like I did 2 decades ago.
-Note the end of my ID.)
+(Yeah, I know...a PIC or other microcontroller could do it even simpler, but I know me: I'd get so involved with the journey I'd lose sight of the destination -- like I did 2 decades ago.)

-Below, for comparison, you see the relevant portion of the original circuit and my revision.
-(Reduced in size and not meant to be actually readable.)
+Below, for comparison, you see the "Left" channel of the original circuit and my revision.
+(Reduced in size and not meant to be readable enough to work from.)
 In the drawings which follow, I have for the most part omitted IC pin numbers, leaving that for when this gets built -- if ever.
-Also, most resistor and cap values are 'to be determined.'
+Also, most resistor and cap values are "to be determined."
 This is by no means a finished (re)design.

 Click to view full-size Left Channel Logic